martindow/dropwizard-hazelcast-session/README.md

   1. `cd dropwizard-hazelcast-session/example-app`
   2. `java -jar server config/dw-hazelcast-example-dev-8280.yml`

 Now visit that second web app in a browser: [http://localhost:8280/](http://localhost:8280/) (note the different port).
-You should be greated with the name stored in the first web app instance, which Hazelcast has synched over seamlessly.
+You should be greeted with the name stored in the first web app instance, which Hazelcast has synched over seamlessly.
 Change the name on one server and watch it replicate to the other server until you get bored.

 Next up, open `example-app/config/dw-hazelcast-example-dev-8180.yml` and `example-app/config/dw-hazelcast-example-dev-8280.yml` and change the value of `  sessionTimeoutSecs` to `10` (seconds).
 Restart both services.
 Now you'll see the session expire after 10 seconds.